Facebook Pixel

 MAST CELL ACTIVATION SYNDROME (MCAS)

-There is an existence of a subset of mast cell disorder patients who experience episodes of mast cell activation without detectable evidence of a proliferative mast cell disorder.
+A subset of MCAD patients who experience episodes of mast cell activation without detectable evidence of a proliferative mast cell disorder.
 Some patients who exhibit symptoms of mast cell mediator release do not fulfil the criteria for SM.
 Diagnosis requires consistent symptoms, reported benefit with medications and diagnostic evidence of excess mast cells in tissue biopsies or abnormal mast cell mediators in blood or urine tests.
-This is referred to as Mast Cell Activation Syndrome (MCAS).
+This is referred to as mast cell activation syndrome (MCAS).

 CELEBRATE ON 20 OCTOBER ANNUALLY